Phenolah/ToDoList/README.md

 ![Screenshot (33)](https://github.com/Phenolah/ToDoList/assets/104977409/6d5152e2-328b-4fee-b07a-58e57809bc5a)

 💻 Getting Started To get a local copy up and running, follow these steps.

--Download the files from this repo
+- Download the files from this repo

--Change the directory to the folder where you downloaded files
+- Change the directory to the folder where you downloaded files

--For installing required packages, execute the following command in terminal:
+- For installing required packages, execute the following command in terminal:
 $pip install -r requirements.txt

--After successful installation execute the following commands:
+- After successful installation execute the following commands:
 $python manage.py migrate $python manage.py runserver

--Visit 127.0.0.1:8000 in your browser to enjoy the awesome app!
+- Visit 127.0.0.1:8000 in your browser to enjoy the awesome app!